What Makes Engineering at Woodbridge Prep Unique?

 Enhancing Through Extra Curricular

-The school’s enthusiasm for engineering has developed beyond structured lessons and The Abbey now boasts Engineering Leaders among our Year 6 pupils’ responsibilities.
+The school’s enthusiasm for engineering has developed beyond structured lessons and the Prep now boasts Engineering Leaders among our Year 6 pupils’ responsibilities.
 They have taken-to-heart that engineering can have a positive impact on our carbon footprint.
 Our leaders actively recycling as much of the schools paper waste each week as possible and we hope to explore other environmental issues in the future.

 Car mechanics club has been running at the school for many years now for pupils who have an interest in how cars work and wish to learn some basic maintenance skills.
 These skills have included: how to change a flat tyre and how to run a basic service.
 Club goers have the opportunity to practise these on a 1966 Series 2 Land Rover.